vegaprotocol/specs/specs/0001-market-framework.md

 Data:
   - **Identifier:** this should unambiguously identify a market
-  - **Trading mode:** this (I see it as something akin to an enum type/struct, see example below) defines the trading mode (e.g. continuous trading, auction, req — see whitepaper section 5.1) and any required configuration for the trading mode (note that Nicenet will support only *continuous trading* and does not necessarily require any configurable parameters for the trading mode, although it may turn out to be advantageous to include some as the implementation is fleshed out).
+  - **Trading mode:** this (I see it as something akin to an enum type/struct, see example below) defines the trading mode (e.g. continuous trading, auction, req — see Whitepaper section 5.1) and any required configuration for the trading mode (note that Nicenet will support only *continuous trading* and does not necessarily require any configurable parameters for the trading mode, although it may turn out to be advantageous to include some as the implementation is fleshed out).
 Note also that each trading mode in future will have very different sets of applicable parameters.
   - **Tradable instrument:** an instance of or reference to a tradable instrument.
   - **Mark price methodology:** reference to which [mark price](./0009-mark-price.md) calculation methodology will be used.
   - **Mark price methodology parameters:**